CarEdge saved me over 4,500 dollars on a brand new Honda Pilot. I can't say thank you enough.

 At the end of the day, if you’re looking to end your car lease early you need to recognize that you have a legal obligation to fulfill the contract you signed.
 With that being said, you know that dealers and leasing companies want to lease you a new car, and you can use that to your advantage to ask for incentives and programs to help offset the remaining payments you have on your current lease.

 It seems counter-intuitive to suggest that car dealerships don’t make money selling cars.
-Why be in the car business if you don’t make money from selling your namesake product?
+Why be in the car business if you don’t make money from selling cars?

 This is a valid question, and unless you really understand how car dealerships operate, its answer is shrouded in secrecy.
-The reality is, most car dealerships don’t make much of any profit from selling cars.
-Some do (and we’ll discuss how), but most don’t, or at least car sales don’t make up the majority of profit generated at a dealership.
+The reality is, most car dealerships don’t make much profit from selling cars.
+Some do (and we’ll discuss how), but for most, car sales don’t make up the majority of profit generated at a dealership.
 Let’s explore why.

 Regardless of selling a new car or a used car, there are two separate parts of a car deal where the dealer can make money.
 They are referred to as the “front-end” and the “back-end” of the deal.